subteno-it/stock_scanner/README.rst

    You must use openobject-library earlier than 2.0 with Odoo.
    The version 2.0 of openobject-library only implements the Net-RPC protocol, which was removed from v7.

-To test the module, some demo scenarii are available in the `demo` directory of the module.
+To test the module, some modules provide scenarii.

 Configuration
 =============